frizatch/MaptimeScratch/WebMapping_201904.md

 *Export*

-Once you're happy with the way your map is set up, go to the export tab and pick a folder where qgis2web will write all the HTML, CSS and JavaScript needed for you to have a happy *index.html*
+Once you're happy with the way your map is set up, go to the export tab and pick a folder where qgis2web will write all the HTML, CSS and JavaScript needed for you to have a happy *index.html* file.
+Open that file and ...

+**Ta da!**

 The maintainer of qgis2web, Tom Chadwin, has further help for this plugin on his [wiki](https://github.com/tomchadwin/qgis2web/wiki)